mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 - **n** is the number of items we anticipate being inserted.
 - **m** is the size of the bit array.
 The bigger the *m* is, the fewer false positives we will get.

 Choosing these constants carefully is crucial for an optimal Bloom Filter.
-Too many hash functions can slow down execution, since each hash function is computationally costly.
+Too many hash functions can slow down execution, since each hash function call is computationally costly.
 Meanwhile, a very large bit array can increase memory usage.
 Luckily, there’s a way to mathematically choose the optimal values.
 We'll cover this during the implementation phase.

 ## Bit Arrays
 To have a functioning Bloom Filter, we need a bit array and a hash function implementation.
 Luckily, both are available within Rust ecosystem.